Nadine-Schmitt/bachelorThesis-nadischm/README.md

 ![PCALanguage](https://user-images.githubusercontent.com/48829194/62262257-52084800-b418-11e9-9f79-1116f4e69eb9.png)

-The countries and languages are grouped correctly.
+In the figure above, the countries and languages are grouped correctly.
 The connecting lines are approximately parallel and of the same length.
 So the concept of capitals and languages is understood by the word embedding model.

 ## Results